Jesse (biblical figure): Tomb of Jesse

 The Tomb of Ruth and Jesse is an old stone structure on a hilltop in Hebron which today serves as a synagogue.
 It receives numerous visitors every year, especially on the Jewish holiday of Shavuot when the Book of Ruth is read.
-The 1537 book Yihus HaAvos V'Neviim (Lineage of the Patriarch and the Prophets) describes the tomb as "a handsome building up on the mount, where Jesse, the King David's father is buried."
+The 1537 book Yihus HaAvot V'Neviim (Lineage of the Patriarch and the Prophets) describes the tomb as "a handsome building up on the mount, where Jesse, the King David's father is buried."
 It includes a drawing of the site, and notes an "ancient Israelite burial ground" nearby and Crusader courtyard.
 Rabbi Moshe Basola wrote in his travel journal that the site houses a cave which connects to the Tomb of Machpela, an assertion postulated by many over the years.
 The site was refurbished in 2009.
+Later on the site underwent major structural restoration, including reinforcement of stone walls and ceilings, installation of tiled flooring, and the addition of modern amenities such as air conditioning and running water.
+The surrounding area was also developed with landscaped gardens and visitor facilities to accommodate large numbers of pilgrims.
+In May 2025, the site’s religious infrastructure was further completed with the dedication of its first purpose-written Torah scroll and the installation of a large ceremonial mezuzah at the entrance.